-Our Operating Strategy for Developing Companies is Expensive and May Not Be Successful.
-Our business strategy entails intensive business development activities, which are expensive and highly risky.
-The goal of this strategy is to develop companies that can be spun-off to our stockholders.
-This strategy has in the past required us to make significant investments in our business units, both for research and development, and also to develop a separate infrastructure for certain of our business units, sufficient to allow the unit to function as an independent public company.
-We expect to continue to invest in the development of certain of our business units with the goal of obtaining additional capital to support further investment and eventually completing additional public offerings.
-We may not recognize the benefits of this investment for a significant period of time, if at all.
-Our ability to complete private financings or an initial public offering of any of our business units and/or spin-off our interest to our stockholders will depend upon many factors, including:
+OUR OPERATING STRATEGY FOR DEVELOPING COMPANIES IS EXPENSIVE AND MAY NOT BE SUCCESSFUL.
+Our business strategy historically has required us to make significant investments in our business units, both for research and development, and also to develop a separate infrastructure for certain of our business units, sufficient to allow the unit to function as an independent company.
+We expect to continue to invest in the development of certain of our business units with the goal of achieving profitability in each of our business units, and to a lesser extent, to monetize those business units for the benefit of our stockholders through an initial public offering, spin-off or sale to a strategic buyer.
+We may not recognize the benefits of these investments for a significant period of time, if at all.
+Our ability to achieve profitability in any business unit, to complete any private or public offerings of securities by any of our business units, and/or to spin-off our interest in the business unit to our stockholders will depend upon many factors, including:

-- . the overall performance and results of operations of the particular business unit; - . the potential market for our business unit; - . our ability to assemble and retain a broad, qualified management team for the business unit; - . our financial position and cash requirements; - . the business unit's customer base and product line; - . the current tax treatment of spin-off transactions and our ability to obtain favorable determination letters from the Internal Revenue Service; and - . general economic and market conditions, including the receptiveness of the stock markets to initial public offerings.
+- the overall performance and results of operations of the particular business unit; - the potential market for our business unit; - our ability to assemble and retain a qualified management team for the business unit; - our financial position and cash requirements; - the business unit's customer base and product line; - the current tax treatment of spin-off and sale transactions, and our ability to obtain favorable determination letters from the Internal Revenue Service; and - general economic and market conditions, including the receptiveness of the stock markets to initial public offerings and private placements.

-We may not be able to complete a successful private or public offering or spin-off of any of our business units in the near future, or at all.
-During fiscal 2001, we attempted to complete the initial public offering of Iteris.
-We withdrew the offering due to adverse market conditions.
-Even if we do complete additional public offerings, we may decide not to spin-off a particular business unit, or to delay the spin-off until a later date.
+We may not be able to achieve profitability in our business units, to complete a successful private or public offering or to spin-off of any of our business units in the near future, or at all.
+During fiscal 2001, we attempted to complete the initial public offering of Iteris, but withdrew the offering due to adverse market conditions.
+Even if we are able to achieve profitability and the market is receptive to public offerings, we may decide not to complete any further offerings, spin-off a particular business unit, or to delay the spin-off until a later date.

-We Must Keep Pace with Rapid Technological Change to Remain Competitive.
+WE MUST KEEP PACE WITH RAPID TECHNOLOGICAL CHANGE TO REMAIN COMPETITIVE.
 Our target markets are in general characterized by the following factors:

-- . rapid technological advances; - . downward price pressure in the marketplace as technologies mature; - . changes in customer requirements; - . frequent new product introductions and enhancements; and - . evolving industry standards and changes in the regulatory environment.
+- rapid technological advances; - downward price pressure in the marketplace as technologies mature;

+- changes in customer requirements; - frequent new product introductions and enhancements; and - evolving industry standards and changes in the regulatory environment.